 Unfortunately, living in the state of California also increases the chance of experiencing an earthquake by 761 percent.
 Any natural disaster can be traumatic for those involved, from feelings of general anxiety to severe depression.
 This is especially true if an earthquake causes physical harm to oneself or a loved one.
 Property damage is stressful and is particularly amplified if displaced during the renovation process.
 Therapy helps develop coping skills and methods to deal with these feelings in a supportive, confidential environment.

 Mental Health Resources in Folsom, California

 Across the US, only 43.1 percent of people with mental health needs receive treatment.
-This number rises to 62.3 percent in California, making it one of the top four worst states for prevalence of untreated adults with mental illness.
+This number rises to 62.3 percent in California, making it one of the top four worst states for the prevalence of untreated adults with mental illness.

-In Folsom, there are a variety of available licensed, highly-qualified counselors.
+In Folsom, there are a variety of available licensed, highly qualified counselors.
 Some areas of specialty include marriage and family, depression and anxiety, self-esteem and motivation as well as trauma and abuse.
 For severe difficulties, Sacramento has psychiatric units that offer intensive inpatient support for all age ranges.